thisisamardeep/portfolio/_posts/2021-10-07-static-cast-is-not-compile-time.md

 ```

-So we just convert from float to int using the conversion instruction cvttss2si and place it in eax.
+So we just convert from float to int using the conversion instruction cvttss2si and

-Then we move to rbp-8 location since we have 2 local variables ..  f and i ..since assembly uses offsets to
+place it in eax.
+Then we move to rbp-8 location since we have 2 local variables ..

-track the location of these variables.
+f and i since assembly uses offsets to track the location of these variables.

-Also note static_cast operator cannot cast away the const, volatile, or __unaligned attributes.
+Also note static_cast operator cannot cast away the const, volatile,

-Now let us see how we can convert a user defined type to float using static cast.
+or __unaligned attributes.
+Now let us see how we can convert a user defined type

+to float using static cast.

 ```cpp